-One bit of authenticity that still exists at Coney Island, that hasn't yet been destroyed by Thor, Zamperla, and Bloomberg, that won't soon be replaced by a suburban mall pretzel kiosk or an up-market sports pub designed to murder the human soul, is the Williams Candy Shoppe.
+One bit of authenticity that still exists at Coney Island, that hasn't yet been destroyed by politicians and developers, that won't soon be replaced by a suburban mall pretzel kiosk or an up-market sports pub designed to murder the human soul, is the Williams Candy Shoppe.

 For about 75 years it's been going strong and now it's the last old-fashioned candy shop in Coney Island.